gettrolld/site/README.md

-This fork was made for one USB Rubber Ducky and wasn't meant for public use, contents of this repo may change.
+This fork was made for one USB Rubber Ducky and wasn't meant for public use, contents of this fork may change.